How to Set Marketing Goals That Actually Drive Sales

 Generate Pipeline Coverage for Sales Targets

-Example: Generate $10M in qualified pipeline to support $3M sales quota through coordinated demand generation and lead nurturing programs.
+Example: Generate $10M in qualified pipeline to support a $3M sales quota through demand gen and nurturing programs.

 Your Marketing Plan: How to Measure and Track Sales-Driven Marketing Goals